FishHe/FishHe.GitHub.IO/index.md

 layout: home
 ---

-I'm a computational photography master student, at Whuhan University.
-Now I'm working on MVG, MVS, and CAD System.
+I'm now working on Multi-View Geometry and 4D Reconstruction at Digital-Sky.